Volunteer Vacations - Redeeming Romania

 Volunteer work will be centered in a village on the outskirts of Brasov, but there will be ample time to explore the town center as well as the countryside.
 Despite the fact that Romania's free market has enabled economic growth and development for its people there are still many socially disadvantaged people; large families who are struggling in severe poverty; children who are taken away from their parents and are put away in foster care, many times only due to the very poor living conditions they are offered; a marginalized and discriminated against ethnic minority: the Roma population (also known as "Gypsies"); a large number of illiterate people and numerous children whose families cannot afford sending them to school based on financial reasons; an acute need of social and environmental education, both in the cities and in the countryside.)

-Community Center Construction: The purpose of the center is based on providing education to the local at-risk children and young adults.
+Education Center Construction: The purpose of the center is based on providing education to children, teens and young adults from the surrounding impoverished areas.
+The intended recipients are those who show high potential and interest in learning in the areas of math, languages, sciences, arts, music and sports.
 The center will provide supplementary, complementary, and extracurricular education opportunities, as well as personal development courses and recreational activities.

 The center has been a work in progress since 2010.
 The foundation has been poured, the wooden frames have been installed, and we are now working on putting up walls and finishing outside insulation.
 You may work in finishing work on exterior and interior walls, inside and outside insulation, and finishing work - floors, stoneware tiles, sandstone, doors, windows, electrical, heating and plumbing.